 This book has stood the test of time and is known for being one of the best poker books ever written.

-Although it doesn’t cover cutting edge strategies like GTO poker, it gives you everything you need to know about how to approach the game in the right way.
+Although it doesn’t cover cutting-edge strategies like GTO poker, it gives you everything you need to know about approaching the game in the right way.

-If I tried to mention everything inside the book, it would take me a full page just to list the topics.
+If I tried to mention everything inside the book, it’d take me a full page just to list the topics.

 It’s also worth mentioning that you can apply this knowledge not just in Texas Hold ‘em but in other formats as well.

 It gives you everything in one place to learn the fundamental theory of poker, which will help you become a better player.